 Although I still own Streetsounds 17, I’d more or less forgotten about my brief moment of celebrity as a Smash Hits competition winner until I stumbled across the list of Streetsounds 17-baggers with my name it whilst browsing old issues of Smash Hits while putting together a feature on Now – The Summer Album (which you can find here).
 Although they were widely regarded as somewhere between a hip Mirage-glugging neon and chrome nightclub affectation and an impenetrable chart averse bafflement at the time, the Streetsounds series of albums have since developed a deserved cult following and it was impossible to resist the temptation to revisit it in a world where most of the featured artists are lost even to barrel-scraping streaming services.
-It’s actually a more interesting compilation than this slightly flippant in places feature might suggest, although in fairness it was difficult to avoid the opportunity to scoff affectionately at the eighties idea of ‘style’; incidentally, this is slightly longer than the original published version, with some comments on the bewildering sleevenotes reinstated.
-Incidentally you can find more on eighties pop music and haphazard compilations in my book The Camberwick Green Procrastination Society, available in paperback here or from the Kindle Store here.
+It’s actually a more interesting compilation than this slightly flippant in places feature might suggest, although in fairness it was difficult to avoid the opportunity to scoff affectionately at the eighties idea of ‘style’.
+Incidentally you can find more on eighties pop music and haphazard compilations in The Camberwick Green Procrastination Society, available in paperback here or from the Kindle Store here.

 In 1986, I won a competition in Smash Hits.
 Though I’m not really quite sure of how and why I did.